Testplan

 Cover SCL stretch in Host mode

-• Cover clock stretch after address byte Cover SCL stretch in Target mode Cover Target mode SCL stretch in the following scenario
+• Cross stretching against THIGH, particularly around the lower bound Cover SCL stretch in Target mode Cover Target mode SCL stretch in the following scenario

-• Read command received in ACQ FIFo and more than one entry in ACQ FIFO
+• Read command received in ACQ FIFO and more than one entry in ACQ FIFO

 i2c_status_cg